XploitPoy-777/0x-ASN-Processor/README.md

+# ASN Processing Tool
-# Description
+## Description

-🚀 Unveiling the All-in-One ASN Reconnaissance Script for Cybersecurity Professionals! 🔎
+The ASN Processing Tool is a comprehensive script designed for network reconnaissance and service scanning.
+It allows security researchers and network administrators to fetch CIDR ranges, resolve IPs, perform reverse DNS lookups, and scan for open services for a given ASN (Autonomous System Number).

-Whether you're a **bug bounty hunter**, **penetration tester**, or **network security analyst**, this tool is your ultimate companion for deep-dive ASN analysis and reconnaissance.
-Automate your workflow, save time, and uncover actionable insights with ease!
+Whether you're a **bug bounty hunter**, **penetration tester**, or **network security analyst**, this tool streamlines the process of understanding network infrastructure, identifying active IPs, and uncovering potential vulnerabilities.
+It is an essential resource for conducting reconnaissance, expanding attack surfaces, and performing security assessments.
-## ASN Processing Tool

-This script automates the process of extracting CIDR ranges, resolving IPs, and performing reverse DNS lookups for a given ASN.
-It also includes automated installation of required tools.

 ## Features
-- Extract CIDR ranges using `whois` and `asnmap`.
+- Fetch CIDR ranges associated with an ASN using multiple sources (`whois` and `asnmap`).
-- Expand CIDR ranges into individual IP addresses using `mapcidr`.
+- Expand CIDR ranges into individual IPs for detailed analysis `mapcidr`.
-- Perform reverse DNS lookups to resolve associated domains using `dnsx`.
+- Perform reverse DNS lookups to identify associated domains `dnsx`.
-- Checks for open ports on All IPs  using `naabu`.
+- Identify live IPs with fast port scanning using `naabu`.
+- Conduct detailed service scans with `nmap`for open ports and service version detection.
-- Automatically install missing tools.
+- Automatically combine and deduplicate results.
-- Archive results for easier storage and sharing.
-- Comprehensive logging for tracking progress.
+- Generate detailed log files for tracking progress and results.

 ---

 ## Tools Required
-The script uses the following tools:
-1. **whois**: For querying CIDR ranges from RADB.
-2. **asnmap**: For extracting CIDR ranges associated with an ASN.
-3. **mapcidr**: For expanding CIDRs into individual IPs.
-4. **dnsx**: For reverse DNS lookups and domain resolution.
-5. **naabu**: Checks for open ports on IPs from all_ip.txt.
+The following tools are required to run this script:
+1. `whois`
+2. `asnmap`
+3. `mapcidr`
+4. `dnsx`
+5. `naabu`
+6. `nmap`
+7. `awk`

+Ensure all tools are installed and properly configured on your system.

 ---